klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 Refer to the [Upgrade](#upgrade) section in this page for instructions on upgrading the ServiceChain binaries.
 Make sure to keep the ServiceChain nodes down (or stopped) for now.
 You will restart them after you have set the hard fork block number.

-## 3. Activate Hard Fork <a id="3-activate-hard-fork"></a>
+## 3. Set the Hard Fork Block Number <a id="3-set-the-hard-fork-block-number"></a>

-If you have upgraded the ServiceChain binaries with a version that supports the desired hard fork, you can activate the hard fork in the ServiceChain by re-initializing the chain config with updated genesis.
+If you have upgraded the ServiceChain binaries with a version that supports the desired hard fork, you can set the hard fork block number in the ServiceChain by re-initializing the chain config with updated genesis.

 ### Update genesis and re-initialize chain config for all ServiceChain nodes <a id="update-genesis-and-re-initialize-chain-config-for-all-servicechain-nodes"></a>